 3. Write a compelling title tag

 Google rewrites title tags 61.6% of the time (most often for titles that are very short or very long).
-But these are usually small changes, so it’s worth spending time making your title as compelling as possible.
+But these are usually small changes, and Google still uses your original title during the process of ranking, so it’s worth spending time making it as compelling as possible.

 Here are a few tips for writing titles: